Introduction

 What is Cholesterol?

-- Building and maintaining cell membranes
+- Build cell membranes

-- Helping in the formation of vitamin D
+- Form vitamin D

-- Supporting the production of bile acids needed for digestion
+- Produce bile acids for digestion

-- Maintaining the structure of brain cells and nerve tissues
+- Support brain and nerve function

 Normal Cholesterol Levels